Today I’m reviewing Paul Mampilly’s Extreme Fortunes, which is a newsletter service that Paul says can help you make 1,000% gains in the stock market.

 But is it for real?
-Extreme Fortunes is not a scam, it’s a real newsletter service created by Paul Mampilly and Banyan Hill, that shows you how to identify high yielding trade opportunities in the stock market.
-I do think Paul overstates the potential for the average person though, because not everyone who joins will make 1,000% gains.
+Extreme Fortunes isn’t a scam, it’s a real newsletter service created by Paul Mampilly and Banyan Hill, that shows you how to identify high-yielding trade opportunities in the stock market.
+I do think Paul overstates the potential for the average person though because not everyone who joins will make 1,000% gains.

 In this review, we’ll take a closer look at what Extreme Fortunes is about, how it works and share some of the pros and cons with you.